oracle/terraform-provider-oci/website/docs/d/object_storage_bucket.html.markdown

 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `etag` - The entity tag for the bucket.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
+* `kms_key_id` - The OCID of a KMS key id used to call KMS to generate data key, decrypt the encrypted data key
 * `metadata` - Arbitrary string keys and values for user-defined metadata.
 * `name` - The name of the bucket.
 Avoid entering confidential information.
 Example: my-new-bucket1
 * `namespace` - The namespace in which the bucket lives.